eagle-io/docs/source/advanced/historic/aggregates.rst

 RAW
 ---
 No Aggregate calculation is applied.
-Raw data (as collected by Source) is returned.
+Raw data (as collected by the Source) is returned.

 INTERPOLATED